mongodb/docs/source/includes/fact-find-latest-oplog-entry.rst

-.. topic:: Finding the latest Oplog Entry
+.. example:: Finding the latest Oplog Entry

    To find the latest Oplog entry, run the following query in a :binary:`~bin.mongo` shell: